 “I’m a big believer in ‘if you can see it, you can be it.’
 I rarely saw myself on the page growing up, so I had no idea all the opportunities that existed in the big wide world.
 That’s why I write, to show kids and teens that they can be the hero of any story.
 And that’s why I love talking to readers, too, so they know they can achieve anything they put their minds to.”

-Sona Charaipotra is not a doctor, much to her pediatrician parents’ chagrin.
-They were really hoping she’d take over their practice one day.
-Instead, she became a journalist and author, earning raves from Entertainment Weekly, People and NPR for her YA doc dramedy, Symptoms of a Heartbreak.
-She draws on a decade’s experience as a magazine writer and editor for her forthcoming YA contemporary, How Maya Got Fierce – pitched as The Bold Type meets Younger.
-But she has to admit, her limited skills en pointe meant she had to do plenty of research while collaborating with Dhonielle Clayton on the YA dance duology Tiny Pretty Things, now a Netflix original TV series.
-(Though her experiences with bullying as a teen girl had her well-prepared to tackle their forthcoming YA thriller, The Rumor Game.)
+She draws on a decade’s experience as a magazine writer and editor for her 2022 YA contemporary, How Maya Got Fierce – pitched as The Bold Type meets Younger.
+But she must admit, her limited skills en pointe meant she had to do plenty of research while co-writing the YA dance duology Tiny Pretty Things, now a Netflix original TV series.
+(Though her experiences with bullying as a teen girl meant she was well-prepared to tackle the 2022 YA thriller The Rumor Game.)
 Sona has also contributed short stories to anthologies including A Thousand Beginnings and Endings, Come On In, Game On, and others, and is co-editor of a forthcoming YA anthology featuring South Asian diaspora voices.

 When she’s not writing or teaching, Sona can be found stirring up trouble in the kitchen with her writer husband and two kids at home in New York City, or on the road, documenting her street food finds on Instagram.

-If Sona’s writing makes you hungry (and it probably will!), you can find recipes at IshqInABackpack.com, or find her on social media talking about chai, Bollywood movies and books.
+If Sona’s writing makes you hungry (and it probably will!), you can find recipes at IshqInABackpack.com, or find her on social media (including TikTok!) talking about chai, Bollywood movies and books.

 Follow Sona on Twitter